savonet/book/audio.md

 and the playlist can itself consist in a list of urls of files to be played.

 It might also happen that you need to retrieve some distant file over http and https.
-This can be achieved with the functions `http.get` which takes a url as argument and returns the contents of the served page as a string.
+This can be achieved with the functions `http.get`\indexop{http.get} which takes a url as argument and returns the contents of the served page as a string.
 For instance, you can display the changelog for Liquidsoap with